Joseph Ignatino Meinzinger

 Joseph Ignatino Meinzinger (February 18, 1892 - June 3, 1962) was an Ontario insurance salesman and political figure.
 He represented Waterloo North in the Legislative Assembly of Ontario from 1945 to 1948 as a Liberal-Labour member.

 He was born in Berlin, Ontario (later Kitchener), the son of Ignatius Meinzinger.
 In 1918, he married Lillian Hummel.
 Meinzinger owned a boxing club in the city and served six years as mayor of Kitchener.
 He was a member of the Knights of Columbus.

+He was a member of the 118th (North Waterloo) Battalion, CEF during the Berlin-to-Kitchener name change.
+Police Constable Jim Blevins appeared at the barracks to serve a summons to Private Meinzinger for his assault on another citizen.
+Meinzinger punched Blevins, and rumours circulated that the policeman was not expected to live on account of a broken jaw bone.
+Blevins did survive; Meinzinger was charged and sentenced to 18 months in jail.

 He died on June 3, 1962, and was buried on June 6, 1962, at Woodland Cemetery in Kitchener.